 Pro tip: Want to try high-end skincare before taking the plunge and purchasing?
 Ask for samples at Sephora!
 I’ve tried just about every high-end product I use before buying either by getting a sample in my Birchbox or getting a free sample at Sephora first.
 At Sephora they’ll make you up little samples of just about any skincare product if you ask.

 As a word of caution, my local Sephora is big on judging whether you look like you’re just looking for freebies or if you’re going to come back buy on your appearance.
 I find if I’m dressed up they always make me up a sample.
 Whereas if I go in wearing workout gear and no makeup they often turn me down.
 I don’t agree with the practice, but it’s something to be aware of if you’re looking for samples.

 This post contains affiliate links.

 I consider my oil cleanse to be my pre-cleanse.
 I like to get all of my makeup off before I actually start my skincare routine and I feel like oil cleansers break up mascara the best and prepare my skin for a deep cleanse.
-Right now, the cleansing oil I’ve been using is Julep’s Love Your Bare Face Cleansing Oil*.
+Right now, the cleansing oil I’ve been using is Skinfix Foaming Oil Cleanser.

-Before that, I was using Palmer’s Coconut Oil Cleansing Balm which I really loved, too.
-As great as the product was, Iprefer pumps over anything I have to dip my fingers into.
+Before that, I was using Palmer’s Coconut Oil Cleansing Balm* which I really loved, too.
+As great as the product was, I prefer pumps and pour bottles over anything I have to dip my fingers into.
 (Mostly because I’m a bit of germaphobe.)

 When my skin is acting up, I am 100% loyal to my Mario Badescu Enzyme Cleansing Gel.
 This is one of those products that I think I’ll be using for the rest of my life.
 It’s gentle enough not to further irritate anything funky going on with my skin, but it clears up my dry patches and helps keep my skin hydrated.